mozilla-services/consvc-shepherd/docs/operations/auth.md

 To be able to make changes to settings, you have to be a superuser.
 An existing superuser must grant these privileges.

-Locally, to create a superuser,  shell into the Docker container and run the following:
+Locally, to create a superuser, shell into the Docker container and run the following.
+Note that by default, the `dev@example.com` superuser will be created automatically.

 ``` shell
 docker ps # capture container id for consvc-shepherd
 docker exec -it <CONTAINER ID> sh # interactive mode